lucas-vivian/Manipulador/README.md

 Having determined the DH parameters and the offset of the manipulator, the links are created and the joint limits defined.
 Using the _teach_ function from Peter Corke toolbox we create an interactive enviroment to solve the forward kinematics problem of the manipulator.

+When the program is executed, a new window will appear allowing the user to set angles for each joint showing the three coordinates of the end-effector as result.

 #### Generating workspace with `Workspace_TCC.m`

 #### Combining interface with workspace in `FK_Workspace.m`